 In a histologic specimen, aspergilloma appears as a soft mesh of inflamed, bloated, septate hyphae, fibrin, blood clots, cellular debris, and mucous residues.
 The central core is often necrotic.
 Although the lining of a simple aspergilloma could be ciliated epithelium, the epithelial lining is more often pseudostratified columnar or metaplastic squamous epithelium.
 Depending upon the severity of inflammation and the time course of progression, the walls can have evidence of chronic granulomatous inflammation, lymphoid follicles, endarteritis, and even ulceration and fibrosis.

 There is a generalized understanding of predisposition among patients to specific forms of aspergillus mediated disease.
 Individuals with atopy or predisposition to hypersensitivity are more prone to have obstructive bronchopulmonary aspergillosis.
 Immunocompromised patients more often are the ones to get invasive aspergillus infections, while mycetoma is more common in immunocompetent patients with preexisting lung disease.
-However, the overlap between these predisposition categories exist.
+However, the overlap between these predisposition categories exists.
 Patients with mycetoma can develop a hypersensitivity response akin to allergic bronchopulmonary aspergillosis (ABPA).
 A chronic mycetoma that is unchanged over months to years can also suddenly metamorphose into a rapidly invasive pulmonary infection subject to immune status and general debilitation.

 Depending upon host immune response, constitution, and the propensity of fungal invasion of parenchyma, clinical symptoms can be variable.
 A subset of patients may be asymptomatic with an incidental diagnosis of an aspergilloma.